TorinM/coursera-stanford-ml/README.md

 # Coursera Stanford Machine Learning Class

-This repository contains the programming assignments for the Coursera Machine Learning Class from Stanford University taught by Andrew Ng
+This repository contains the programming assignments for the Coursera Machine Learning Class from Stanford University taught by Andrew Ng.

+Code is written to be compliant with Octave 3.8.0.

 ---